-NOW WHAT?
+CRISIS AND DRAMA

 Nkosi’s Haven is one of South Africa’s best-known centers for mothers living with HIV and orphans.
 BY ERIKA SCHULTZ SEATTLE TIMES/TNS JOHANNESBURG – Gail John-son shudders when she thinks of all the tiny white coffins in…

-Proposed rules favor existing growers BY DARA KAM THE NEWS SERVICE OF FLORIDA TALLAHASSEE – Authors of Florida’s…
+BY JIM TURNER THE NEWS SERVICE OF FLORIDA TALLAHASSEE – A controversial measure that would shift the burden…

-Alleged killer ‘severely arrested’ Murder suspect Markeith Loyd was escorted out of Orlando Police headquarters on Jan.
-17…
+Civil rights ‘royalty’ recognized On Feb.
+1, the U.S. Postal Service will kick off 2017’s Black History Month…

 OWN’s church drama returns in March